top of page

 Taos, NM

-Price Vincent Valentine creates art working in themes of gender identity, domestic violence, and sociopolitical turmoil.
-Largely autobiographical in nature, Valentine’s art is the integration of lived experience into the medium.
-Valentine often creates surfaces with layered discarded household items, supplying a rich narrative in the intersections of self, family, culture and environment.
-Working and studying in New Mexico, Valentine has been honored with numerous scholastic awards and opportunities to speak and work in local multimedia festivals, museums, and galleries.
-Valentine will be creating an installation space in the small dining room in Wo/Manhouse 2022 tackling issues of gender identity and expectation.
+Price Vincent Valentine is from Taos, NM.
+Price created the Wo/Manhouse 2022 installation in the small dining room called "Disappointing Birthday Party," tackling issues of gender identity and expectation.
+Price creates art working in themes of gender identity, domestic violence and sociopolitical turmoil.
+Largely autobiographical in nature, Price's art is the integration of lived experience into the medium.
+Price often creates surfaces with layered discarded household items, supplying a rich narrative in the intersections of self, family, culture and environment.
+Working and studying in New Mexico, Price has been honored with numerous scholastic awards and opportunities to speak and work in local multimedia festivals, museums and galleries.